CLick here for CEOP

 During the school closure please take care, keep clean and healthy; washing hands, doing exercise (Joe Wicks on YouTube daily at 9am) and keep yourself mentally busy.

-I have the Alex Rider: Stormbreaker text on here for you to finish reading.
-Read a chapter at a time, write your own version like we were doing in class and use collinsdictionary.com to check your spellings and use their thesaurus tool.
-We now have a class email that your parents can access, and through that I will share the documents you started, so you can type up the story.
-Meanwhile, Year 6 can continue to create their graphic novel versions of Alex Rider on Purple Mash.
+The Alex Rider: Stormbreaker text is on here for you to finish reading.
+You should have read a chapter at a time, written your own version like we were doing in class and used collinsdictionary.com to check your spellings and used their thesaurus tool.
+If your parents contacted me on the class email, firstname.lastname@example.org, then I shared the documents you started, so you can type up the story.
+These can be emailed back for me to share on here.
+Year 6 also had their their graphic novel versions of Alex Rider on Purple Mash to complete.

 Remember to practice the basic operations, spellings and writing, as well as reading as many books as possible.